Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 ## Technologies for Learning About Discrete Structures

-- IMPORTANT: All students must have a department approved laptop to take the CMPSC 102 course.
+- **IMPORTANT**: All students must have a department approved laptop to take the CMPSC 102 course.
 You can learn whether or not your laptop meets the guidelines for being a department approved laptop by visiting this web site:

   https://www.cs.allegheny.edu/resources/laptops/

-  IMPORTANT: If your laptop has Windows 10 Home then it DOES NOT meet the requirements for a department approved laptop.
+  **IMPORTANT**: If your laptop has Windows 10 Home then it DOES NOT meet the requirements for a department approved laptop.
 Students who plan to use Windows for the completion of work in CMPSC 102 must have Windows 10 64-bit Pro, Enterprise, or Education.